xyz010/chatbot/README.md

 You can run the tests with `pdm run pytest`

 ## Future Extensions
-- can be extended to consult blogpost or other websites regarding door-to-door best practices
+- can be extended to consult blogpost or other websites regarding door-to-door best practices and handle industry-specific questions
-- can be also extended for a company-specific database of internal documents
+- can be also extended for a company-specific database of internal documents with a vector database the the OpenAI embeddings model